 Increase investment and funding toward the development of digital public goods and digital public infrastructure, especially in developing countries (SDG 17);

-Encourage the formation of partnerships that bring together governments, the private sector, civil society, technical and academic communities and international and regional organizations to design, launch and support initiatives that leverage digital public goods and digital public infrastructure to advance solutions for the SDGs (SDG 17).
+Encourage the formation of partnerships that bring together governments, the private sector, civil society, technical, academic and regulatory communities and international and regional organizations to design, launch and support initiatives that leverage digital public goods and digital public infrastructure to advance solutions for the Sustainable Development Goals (SDG 17).

 Objective 2.
 Expanding inclusion in and benefits from the digital economy for all